 A master’s degree in applied behavior analysis specifically, or in psychology or education with a focus in behavior analysis, has become the universally recognized minimum educational standard to enter the field, regardless of whether BCBA® certification is pursued.

-All master’s or doctoral degrees in behavior analysis or a related field that include a BACB-Approved Course Sequence (ACS) meet the BACB standards for certification (All programs accredited by the Association for Behavior Analysis International’s (ABAI) Behavior Analysis Accreditation Board (BAAB) include the qualifying ACS).
+All master’s or doctoral degrees in behavior analysis or a related field that include a Verified Course Sequence (VCS) meet the BACB standards for certification (All programs accredited by the Association for Behavior Analysis International (ABAI) include the qualifying VCS).

 Other programs may also meet BACB standards if they meet course content allocation requirements and receive approval from the BACB at the time of application.

-In addition to traditional graduate programs, including master’s and doctoral degrees, the BACB also recognizes BAAB-accredited Ed.S. programs or those that may not hold BAAB-accreditation but that have a pre-approved course sequence.
+In addition to traditional graduate programs, including master’s and doctoral degrees, the BACB also recognizes ABAI-accredited Ed.S. programs or those that may not hold ABAI-accreditation but that have a pre-verified course sequence.

-Both campus-based and online programs may hold BAAB-accreditation and/or a pre-approved course sequence.
+Both campus-based and online programs may hold ABAI-accreditation and/or a pre-verified course sequence.
 Online programs, which allow students to complete all or some of the required coursework through distance-based study, have become a convenient option for students who require the flexibility these programs provide.